- Understanding Cloud Computing

 - Click on “Create”.
-Then the Azure portal start the process of creating “Virtual Machine” for you.
+Then the Azure portal starts the process of creating “Virtual Machine” for you.

 - After the successful creation, The Virtual Machine Summary automatically opens.

 - Click on VM from your summary page.
-It will display the screen like below.
+It will display the screen below.

 - Click on “Connect”.
 Open the downloaded RDP file.

-- Enter the “username” and “password”, that you configure during creation of “virtual machine”.
+- Enter the “username” and “password”, that you configure during the creation of a “virtual machine”.

-- After that, you will get certificate warning, Click on continue to proceed further with connection.
+- After that, you will get a certificate warning, click on continue to proceed further with the connection.

-Above, This Microsoft Azure Tutorial have provided the steps in detail for creating and configuring Virtual Machine with Microsoft Azure portal.
+Above, This Microsoft Azure Tutorial has provided the steps in detail for creating and configuring Virtual Machine with the Microsoft Azure portal.
 Microsoft Azure provides lots of services related to Virtual Machine and various options for configuring the Virtual Machine that’s perfectly fit to your requirement.
-Client have also ability to stretch the resources as they want and release the resources as they want, for that reason Microsoft Azure understand the value of money that’s you pay.
+The client has also the ability to stretch the resources as they want and release the resources as they want, for that reason Microsoft Azure understands the value of money that’s you pay.
 Clients only pay when they use Azure services.